Jaya435/cnn_inria/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Running the tests
+## Running the model

-Explain how to run the automated tests for this system
+CNN is trained using

 ### Break down into end to end tests